tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Start by opening the two CSV files in the Resources directory to show students the format of the data.
 Point out that one file has a header while the other does not.
 Refer back to these files during the demo as needed.

-Next, open the `reading_csvs.ipynb` file and highlight the following:
+Next, open the `reading_csvs.ipynb` file, and walkthrough the following aspects of the code.
+Highlight the following in sequential order.

-* The first step is to import the `pandas` library that is commonly referred as `pd`.
+* First, emphasize how to import `Pandas`.
+In order to use `Pandas`, the `Pandas` library has to be imported.
+Pandas is commonly aliased as `pd` at this time.
 The `Path` class is also imported from the [`pathlib` module](https://docs.python.org/3/library/pathlib.html) in order to deal with file paths across all operating systems without complexity.

   ```python
   import pandas as pd
   from pathlib import Path
   ```

-* The Pandas library provides a `read_csv` function that can read a CSV file into a DataFrame.
+* Then, bring attention to the `read_csv` function.
+The `read_csv` function allows users to read a CSV file into a DataFrame.
 The function usually just needs the path to the file, that in this it's defined using the `Path` class.

   ```python
   csvpath = Path("../Resources/sales.csv")